 Information Architecture in Practice

-Ready to transform how you work in 2025?
-Join a vibrant learning community solving the thorny problems of information architecture - like how to audit massive content libraries, design navigation that actually works, and get buy-in for better organizing systems.
-Each month, we dive deep into one focus area, building skills you can apply to your toughest information challenges.
+Ready to transform how you work?
+Join a learning community solving the real information architecture problems - like how to check and organize huge content collections, design navigation people can actually use, and get others to support better organizing systems.
+Each month, we tackle one focus area, building skills you can use on your hardest information challenges.

-Each month in 2025 centers on one focus area of information architecture.
+Each month centers on one focus area of information architecture.
 You'll work alongside Abby Covert to develop essential skills and practical approaches to organizing information.

 Your learning path includes four connected experiences each month.
 Community discussions that explore real challenges, workshops that build concrete skills, resource guides that capture proven methods, and practice sessions where you apply what you learn.